freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-k.md

 ---
 # --description--

-The switch statement is used to perform different actions based on different conditions.
-It is similar to the if-else statement but is more readable and easier to understand when there are multiple conditions to check.
-The switch statement is used to select one of many code blocks to be executed.
+The `switch` statement is used to perform different actions based on different conditions.
+It is similar to the `if-else` statement, but is more readable and easier to understand when there are multiple conditions to check.
+The `switch` statement is used to select one of many code blocks to be executed.

-The switch statement evaluates an expression and compares it with the values of each case.
+The `switch` statement evaluates an expression and compares it with the values of each case.
 If there is a match, the associated block of code is executed.
 If there is no match, the default block of code is executed.

 ```javascript
 let day = "Monday";